amovah/nvim-config/README.md

 -   `<leader>sd`: Search a word in the project
 -   `<leader>xx`: Trouble menu
 -   `<leader>xw`: Open Workspace diagnostic

+Check plugins section to look for more all hotkey configurations.

 ### Which Key?